h2magic-axious/GeometryPy/README.md

 **GeometryPy** is a math library for compute analytic geometry problem.

-This library isn't depending on another third-party library such as Sympy or Numpy .
+In 2D or 3D analytic geometry , this library isn't needing another third-party library such as Sympy or Numpy.

+However, if you need to solve N-dimensional analytic geometry, you must use matrix.
+Therefore, please import other libraries (such as Numpy) to solve the matrix problem.

 # Simple Example